duke-git/lancet/docs/convertor.md

 ### <span id="ToInt">ToInt</span>

-<p>Convert interface to a int64 value.
+<p>Convert value to a int64 value.
 If param is a invalid intable, will return 0 and error. </p>

 <b>Signature:</b>